jskoetsier/asn/README.md

 # ASN.py
 Small repo for gozerbot as lookup

 ASN.py is a small addon to retrieve ASN data from PeeringDB to feed Gozerbot.
-There are yet some issues (parser module via peeringdb library)

 ## Requirements: